Why I Left the Seventh-Day Adventist Church

 Seventh-day Adventists differ from mainstream Trinitarian Christian denominations in only four areas of belief.
 These are the Sabbath day, the doctrine of the heavenly sanctuary, the status of Ellen White’s writings, and their second coming and millennium doctrines.

 Many people are leaving the Seventh-Day Adventist Church because of these doctrinal differences.
-These differences arise as a result of the authority of the Bible (and the New Testament) as the Word of God and final authority.
+These differences arise from the Bible’s (and the New Testament’s) authority as the Word of God and final authority.

 The Sanctuary Doctrine